 The devastation of World War II caused a mass exodus from Europe to locations around the globe.
 Among the refugees who flooded into New York were artists and art dealers whose presence transformed the city’s cultural scene.
 These figures exchanged ideas with their American counterparts, mutually influencing each other’s work.
 The search for safety took artists to other places, such as Cuba, that inspired the work they made upon arriving.
 Those who remained in Europe—whether by choice or not—made art marked by the legacy of a shattered, war-torn continent.

 Surrealism was a touchstone for many artists who sought inspiration in the realm of the fantastic, and they incorporated a vocabulary of totemic forms, lunar landscapes, and swirling organic shapes into their work.
 Their cosmic imagery evokes far-off galaxies but also, as Cuban artist Wifredo Lam said, “communicates a psychic state.”

-Organized by Cara Manes, Associate Curator, Department of Painting and Sculpture, with Danielle Johnson and Ana Torok, Curatorial Assistants, Department of Drawings and Prints.
+Organized by Cara Manes, Associate Curator, Department of Painting and Sculpture, with Ana Torok, Curatorial Assistant, and Danielle Johnson, former Curatorial Assistant, Department of Drawings and Prints.